ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

-# Project Integrity System Implementation Plan
+# LLM-Workflow Director Implementation Plan

 1. Project Setup
    1.1.
-Create a new Git repository for the Project Integrity System.
+Create a new Git repository for the LLM-Workflow Director.
    1.2.
 Set up a Python virtual environment for development.
    1.3.
 Initialize a basic project structure with directories for source code, tests, and documentation.
+   1.4.
+Create initial configuration files (e.g., pyproject.toml, setup.py).

-2. Document Structure Implementation
+2. Core Components Implementation
    2.1.
-Define YAML schemas for each document type (axioms, requirements, etc.).
+Implement the StateManager class for project state management.
    2.2.
-Implement Python classes to represent each document type.
+Develop the WorkflowDirector class to orchestrate the workflow process.
    2.3.
-Create parsers to load YAML documents into Python objects.
+Create the LLMManager class for LLM integration using the LLM Python API.
    2.4.
-Write unit tests for document parsing and representation.
+Implement the ConstraintEngine for managing and enforcing workflow constraints.
+   2.5.
+Develop the PriorityManager for determining task priorities.
+   2.6.
+Create the UserInteractionHandler for managing user inputs.

-3. Cross-Referencing System
+3. Workflow Configuration
    3.1.
-Implement a unique identifier generation and validation system.
+Design and implement a YAML-based workflow configuration system.
    3.2.
-Create a cross-reference resolver to link documents based on identifiers.
+Create a configuration loader and parser.
    3.3.
-Develop unit tests for the cross-referencing system.

-4. Validation Rules Implementation
+Implement validation for workflow configurations.

+4. LLM Integration
    4.1.
-Create a Rule abstract base class for defining validation rules.
+Implement the LLM Python API integration for multiple models.
    4.2.
-Implement concrete Rule classes for each validation rule specified in the requirements.
+Develop prompt templates for common workflow tasks.
    4.3.
-Develop a RuleEngine class to manage and execute all validation rules.
+Create a system for dynamic prompt generation based on project state.
    4.4.
-Write comprehensive unit tests for each rule and the rule engine.

-5. Validation Process Development
+Implement error handling and retry mechanisms for LLM interactions.
+   4.5.
+Develop a caching system for LLM responses to optimize performance.

+5. Project Structure and Documentation
    5.1.
-Create a main validation script that orchestrates the entire validation process.
+Design and implement a standardized project structure.
    5.2.
-Implement document loading, rule execution, and result aggregation in the validation script.
+Create a system for programmatically generating and updating project structure documentation.
    5.3.
+Implement a command to generate visual representations of the project structure.
-Develop integration tests for the entire validation process.
+   5.4.
+Develop mechanisms for customizing the project structure within predefined limits.
+   5.5.
+Create a README generator for new projects.

-6. Reporting System
+6. Auto-Documentation Features
    6.1.
-Design and implement a Report class to represent validation results.
+Implement auto-documentation for code using docstring conventions and type hints.
    6.2.
-Create formatters for generating human-readable and machine-parsable reports.
+Create a system for generating documentation from configuration files.
    6.3.
-Integrate the reporting system with the main validation script.
+Develop an automatic changelog generator.
    6.4.
-Write unit tests for the reporting system.

-7. Version Control Integration
+Implement a documentation preview system.
+   6.5.
+Create tools for checking documentation quality and completeness.
+   6.6.
+Develop a search functionality for generated documentation.

+7. Project Structure Validation
    7.1.
-Develop Git hooks for running the validation script on commits and pull requests.
+Implement validation checks for project structure consistency.
    7.2.
-Create a configuration system for specifying which hooks to use and when.
+Create a linting tool for project structure conventions.
    7.3.
-Write documentation on how to set up and use the Git integration.
+Develop a system for project-specific structural exceptions.

 8. Command-Line Interface
    8.1.
-Design and implement a CLI using Python's argparse module.
+Design and implement a CLI using Python's argparse or click library.
    8.2.
-Create commands for running validations, generating reports, and managing configurations.
+Create commands for initiating workflows, generating documentation, and managing project structure.
    8.3.
-Develop user documentation for the CLI.
+Implement logging and error reporting in the CLI.

-9. Extensibility Features
+9. Testing
    9.1.
-Implement a plugin system for adding new document types and validation rules.
+Develop a comprehensive test suite using pytest.
    9.2.
-Create a configuration file format for customizing existing rules.
+Implement unit tests for all major components.
    9.3.
-Write developer documentation on how to extend the system.
+Create integration tests for workflow processes.
+   9.4.
+Develop tests for LLM interactions using mock responses.
+   9.5.
+Implement performance tests for large projects.

-10. Performance Optimization
+10. Documentation
     10.1.
-Conduct performance profiling of the validation process.
+Write comprehensive user documentation for the LLM-Workflow Director.
     10.2.
-Implement optimizations to meet the performance requirements.
+Create developer documentation for extending the system.
     10.3.
-Create performance benchmarks and automated performance tests.
+Document best practices for workflow configuration and LLM prompt engineering.
+    10.4.
+Create tutorials and examples for common use cases.

-11. Security Measures
+11. Performance Optimization
     11.1.
-Implement sandboxing for the validation process using Python's subprocess module.
+Conduct performance profiling of the entire system.
     11.2.
-Conduct a security audit of the entire system.
+Optimize LLM interactions and caching strategies.
     11.3.
-Address any identified security concerns.

-12. Documentation and Examples
+Implement efficient data structures for large project handling.

+12. Security Measures
     12.1.
-Write comprehensive documentation for creating and formatting each document type.
+Implement input validation and sanitization throughout the system.
     12.2.
-Create a user guide with examples of correctly formatted documents.
+Develop secure handling of sensitive information in configurations.
     12.3.
-Develop a troubleshooting guide with common error scenarios and their resolutions.
+Conduct a security audit of the entire system.

-13. Pytest Integration
+13. Integration with Development Workflows
     13.1.
-Integrate Project Integrity System tests into the main project's pytest infrastructure.
+Develop Git hooks for project structure validation.
     13.2.
-Create initial test files for each aspect of integrity checks (document structure, cross-referencing, validation rules, etc.).
+Create integration points for continuous integration systems.
     13.3.
-Implement pytest fixtures for efficient test data management.
-    13.4.
-Develop parameterized tests for comprehensive rule coverage.
-    13.5.
-Ensure Project Integrity System tests can be run as part of the main project's test suite.

-14. Extended LLM-Oriented Output Enhancement
+Implement generation of configuration files for common development tools.

+14. Extensibility Features
     14.1.
-Implement a comprehensive project state analysis system.
+Design and implement a plugin system for custom workflow stages and tasks.
     14.2.
-Develop a task recommendation engine based on project state and milestones.
+Create interfaces for integrating additional LLM models.
     14.3.
-Create a knowledge base of common tasks, resource requirements, and challenges.
-    14.4.
-Design templates for generating extended LLM-friendly reports including:
-        - Current project state summary
-        - Next steps recommendations with priorities
-        - Resource requirements for suggested tasks
-        - Context and rationale for recommendations
-        - Potential challenges and pitfalls
-        - Success criteria for task completion
-    14.5.
-Update the IntegrityChecker class to generate these comprehensive reports.
-    14.6.
-Modify validation logic to analyze project progress in addition to error checking.
-    14.7.
-Update CLI and APIs to support generating extended reports.
-    14.8.
-Create documentation on how to interpret and act on extended LLM-tailored output.
+Develop a system for custom constraint definitions.

 15. Deployment Preparation
     15.1.
-Create a distribution package for the Project Integrity System.
+Create a distribution package for the LLM-Workflow Director.
     15.2.
-Write installation and setup instructions for end-users, including pytest setup.
+Write installation and setup instructions.
     15.3.
 Prepare release notes and changelog for the initial version.

 16. Project Wrap-up
     16.1.
-Conduct a final review of all deliverables against the initial requirements.
+Conduct a final review of all deliverables against the requirements.
     16.2.
 Address any remaining issues or discrepancies.
     16.3.
 Prepare a project handover document and final report.